creditkarma/vault-client/README.md

 VaultClient expects the access token for Vault to be available in a local file.
 The path to this file is passed as an option.

 Available options:

 *   apiVersion - API version to use.
 Currently this can only be 'v1'.
+*   protocol - The protocol to use 'http' or 'https'.
+Defaults to 'http'.
 *   destination - The location of the Vault instance.
-Defaults to 'http://localhost:8200'.
+Defaults to 'localhost:8200'.
 *   mount - The mount at which secrets can be found.
 Defaults to 'secret'.
 *   namespace - A namespace for secrets.
 This path will be prepended to all get/set requests.
 Defaults to ''.
 *   tokenPath - The local file path to a file containing the Vault token.
 Defaults to '/tmp/token'.
 *   requestOptions - Options passed to the underlying [Request library](https://github.com/request/request).
 The options can be overriden on a per-request basis by passing an optional final parameter to any of the service or client methods.
 This will be used to set up TLS.

 #### Mount vs Namespace